AASHISHAG/asr-german/README.md

    b522038b-0e97-42c5-87a5-a95df5b38bcf_2014-03-20-13-13-49_a data/wav/german-speechdata-package-v2/train/2014-03-20-13-13-49_Kinect-Beam.wav
    ```

    If your audio files are in a different format (sphere, mp3, flac, speex), you will have to convert them to wav format.
-The The tool sox will come in handy in many of these cases.
+The tool sox will come in handy in many of these cases.

  - **utt2spk**

    _utt2spk_ contains the mapping of each utterance to its corresponding speaker.
 The concept of “speaker” does not have to be related to a person – it can be a room, accent, gender, or anything that could influence the recording.
-When speaker normalization is performed then, the normalization may actually be removing effects due to the recording quality or particular accent type.
 This definition of “speaker” then is left up to the modeler.

    utt2spk is a text file with the following format: